bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-11-integration-with-ML2.md

 ### Upgrading Nuage packages
 Create a repository with the latest Nuage packages to be upgraded to which is reachable by the overcloud.
-On the Compute Node, run a `yum upgrade` for the following packages:
+On the Controller Node, run a `yum upgrade` for the following packages:
 * nuage-nova-extensions
 * nuage-openstack-heat
 * nuage-openstack-horizon